-We have recorded a liability as of December 31, 2016, which represents our best estimate of probable incurred losses for legal contingencies (the agreed payments with respect to the class action settlement referenced above).
-The amount of losses that may ultimately be incurred in any other proceedings cannot be estimated with certainty.
+We have recorded a liability as of December 31, 2017, which represents our best estimate of the immaterial aggregate probable incurred losses for legal contingencies.
+The amount of losses that may ultimately be incurred, over and above such losses as are probable, cannot be estimated with certainty.